nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 * If none of the adjacent vertices are equal to our goal, return `false`.

-The next question is, `while` what?
+The next question is, `while` _what_?
 How do we know there are vertices to check?

-It's like we need a check list...
+It's like we need a list...

 Let's use an analogy.

 Graphs are often used to represent social networks.
 Imagine you and your friends are going to see a movie.
 You can't all rush into the theater at once.
 What do you need to do?
 Form a line, or, as they say across the pond, a queue!

-:head-exploding:
+🤯

 Let's refactor our `bfs` method to use a queue.
 We'll first use an array and treat it like a Queue data structure and then later refactor to use a proper Queue class.